jur/smp86xxsdk/README.md

 The sound is sometime not working.
 To ensure that will work you should play a mp4 file in the DMA-2500 using the offical software before running the test.
 Audio is disabled by default in the file samples/playrawmp4/playrawmp4.c.
 You need to to define PLAY_AUDIO to enable it.
+You need also to set USELOCALLIBLLAD=yes, because audio support is not yet implemented.

 # Licence
 The library and the header files are GNU LGPL.